 We will be improving our knowledge of grammar and parts of speech, as we learn to write different types of sentences.
 We put what we have learnt into practice, with a ‘Big Write’.

 Please continue to support your child at home with spelling and handwriting practise.

 At Northfield, we adopt a Mastery approach during our lessons.
-Daily children will engage three maths sessions, timetables, maths mastery and maths workshop.
-The children’s lessons will be based upon their gaps and will use the mastery ‘Inspire Maths’ program.
+Daily, children will engage in four maths sessions, times tables/maths discussion, maths lesson and maths workout

 Links to help at home: